Easy to make and bursting with flavour; these Zucchini Fritters make a great lunch, side dish or snack.

 I am often asked to recommend alternatives for high allergen foods and have therefore trialled both egg and gluten-free versions of this recipe.

-Egg Free – I replaced the egg with a flax egg which worked really well.
+Egg Free - I replaced the egg with a flax egg which worked really well.
 I did find the mixture slightly drier but it still formed into a fritter.
-If too dry, add a tbsp of the zucchini juice to the mixture.
+If too dry, add a tablespoon of the zucchini juice to the mixture.

 Gluten Free - I trialled this recipe with both chickpea flour and almond flour.
 Chickpea flour produced the better result and you just need to substitute 1:1.
 The almond flour required an extra egg to hold the fritter together, this did alter the flavour and texture but still produced a tasty fritter.